svn2github/wordpress-vip-plugins/thePlatform/README.md

 5. Upload media to your MPX account

 # == Changelog ==

-## = 1.3.0 =
-* Allow multiple files to be uploaded
-* Complete update to the plugin UX.
-Fixed numerous layouting issues across all the different pages
-* The video upload dialog has been completely redesigned
-* Video uploads should no longer fail randomly
-* Support a wider range of file formats
-* Admins can choose the where the embed button should appear - media_buttons, tinymce plugin or both
-* Fixed an issue where the shortcode did not append correctly in the text editor
-* Accessing the plugin settings is now about 40% faster
-* Media outside the availability window will now show in the media browser
-* Admins can choose to display either the username, full name or email address instead of the numerical user id.
-* Fixed the autoPlay shortcode attribute
-* Admins can choose the Player embed type - either full player or a single embedded player
-* Disabled players no longer show up in the Players dropdown

-## = 1.2.3 =
-* Fix uploads sporadically not working in HTTPS

 ## = 1.2.2 =
 * Changed thePlatform's menu order number